AnimatedLEDStrip/server-pi/README.md

 An example usage of the AnimatedLEDStripServer library with the AnimatedLEDStripPi library.

 ## Install
+This repository supports installation using `ansible-pull`.
+A device running `ansible-pull` pulls a repository and then runs the configuration tasks on itself.

 To install this server on a Raspberry Pi, run
 ```
 sudo pip install ansible